 Add a little more oil to wok add bean sprouts stir for 1 minute and remove.

 Add cabbage and carrots.

 Sprinkle a little water around the edges to create a little steam.

 Add salt to taste.
-Stir 2 minutes.
+Stir for 2 minutes.
 Remove.

 Add snow peas, corn, and zucchini.